 South University, Online Program offerings may not be available to residents of all states.
 Please contact an admissions representative for further information.

-- Articulate and utilize core public health concepts in the areas of biostatistics, epidemiology, social and behavioral sciences, health services administration, and environmental health.
+- Utilize core public health concepts in the areas of biostatistics, epidemiology, social and behavioral sciences, health services administration, and environmental health.

-- Identify and assess the public health conditions, including assets and deficiencies, of populations.
+- Assess the public health conditions, including assets and deficiencies, of populations.

 - Demonstrate the ability to plan, implement, and evaluate programs and services designed to address public health conditions.

-- Understand and employ an “ecological approach” to public health, with emphasis on the linkages and relationships among the multiple determinants of health to assure conditions that protect and promote the health of populations.
+- Employ an "ecological approach" to public health, with emphasis on the linkages and relationships among the multiple determinants of health to assure conditions that protect and promote the health of populations.

-- Identify and analyze health disparities and design appropriate and culturally competent prevention and intervention strategies.
+- Analyze health disparities to design appropriate and culturally competent prevention and intervention strategies.

-- Apply theory and knowledge in field-based settings, as evidenced by a competency level of knowledgeable to proficient across the seven competency domains for public health professionals.
+- Apply theoretical knowledge in field-based settings that incorporates the eight competency domains for public health professionals: